crossplane-contrib/function-go-templating/README.md

                 name: example-other # make sure to avoid infinite recursion
 ```

+> [!WARNING]
-> :warning: _Caution: this usage can lead to infinite recursion.
-Make sure to terminate the recursion by specifying a different `compositionRef` at some point._
+> This can lead to infinite recursion.
+Make sure to terminate the recursion by specifying a different `compositionRef` at some point.

 For more information, see the example in [recursive](example/recursive).